The Litmus Test · Forensic IP Attribution

 Tamper-evident.
 Independently timestamped.
 Signed.

-Competitors produce PDFs.
-IPLYR produces a cryptographic evidence bundle that survives a motion to exclude and a hostile cross-examination.
+Each engagement produces a written forensic opinion accompanied by a cryptographic evidence bundle prepared to withstand a motion to exclude and a hostile cross-examination.

 01